-Senate edges US chip world closer to $50b subsidies by passing COMPETES Act
+Senate edges US chip world closer to $50b subsidies

 Now for lawmakers to wrangle over the fine print

 The US Senate this week advanced the America COMPETES Act by a bipartisan 68-28 vote, moving more than $50 billion in semiconductor industry funding closer to President Biden's desk.

 The America Creating Opportunities for Manufacturing, Pre-Eminence in Technology, and Economic Strength (COMPETES) Act of 2022 mainly focuses on subsidies for scientific research and growing the US semiconductor manufacturing industry in a bid to improve the nation's chip design prowess, increase supply-chain resiliency, and stave off another semiconductor shortage.

 At more than 2,300 pages in length, the bill definitely has its fair share of riders, too: around 29 pages of items with reduced or suspended import duties, largely good news for Chinese companies, for example.
 Additional elements of the bill that favor China include addressing "diplomatic, security and other foreign relations matters."

 There are some significant differences between the House and Senate versions of the bills, which will now have to be reconciled in conference before being sent to President Biden to be signed into law.